 Cat spikes!
 Are they safe, effective and legal to use?
 In this article, we will be answering some of your questions about cat spikes and why they are such a taboo subject for both owners & non-owners of cats!

 Because cats are free to roam, meaning they can go in your garden have a poo and move on.
 You cannot complain to the council if your neighbour’s cat keeps pooing in your garden, even with video evidence!
-So the best way to stop cats from entering your garden is to deter them before they enter.
+So the best way to stop cats from entering your garden is to deter them before they come.

 Are Cat Spikes Legal To Use?

-Yes, cat spikes are legal to use, but if these spikes harm any cat then they will become illegal in the eyes of the law in the UK.
+Yes, cat spikes are legal to use, but if these spikes harm any cat, then they will become illegal in the eyes of the law in the UK.
 With that in mind, you must make sure the spikes you are using are plastic and not to sharp that they puncture the cat’s paws!

 - Ask neighbours before fixing cat spikes

 - Make sure the fence is your (left side is generally your fence)